facelessuser/pymdown-extensions/docs/src/markdown/extensions/arithmatex.md

 ## Overview

-Arithmatex is an extension that preserves LaTeX math equations during the Markdown conversion process so that they can be used with [MathJax][mathjax].
-If you prefer to use something other than MathJax, Arithmatex can output a more generic format.
+Arithmatex is an extension that preserves LaTeX math equations during the Markdown conversion process so that they can be used with libraries like [MathJax][mathjax].
+If you prefer to use something other than MathJax, Arithmatex can output a more generic format suitable for other libraries like [KaTeX][katex].

 Arithmatex searches for the patterns `#!tex $...$` and `#!tex \(...\)` for inline math, and `#!tex $$...$$`, `#!tex \[...\]`, and `#!tex \begin{}...\end{}` for block math.
 By default, all formats are enabled, but each format can individually be disabled if desired.